snsaiphoo/binf6110_assignment4/README.md

 </div>

 <br>
 Figure 2 shows the distributions of mitochondrial, ribosomal, and hemoglobin gene percentages across all five time points.
-High proportions of these genes can introduce noise into the biological signal [18].
-The majority of cells showed low mitochondrial and hemoglobin percentages, with only rare extreme outliers.
-To reduce this noise, cells were filtered at thresholds of less than 15% mitochondrial, less than 50% ribosomal, and less than 5% hemoglobin reads [18].
-Both figures demonstrate a relatively clean distribution, suggesting that only minor filtering would be required.
+The majority of cells show low mitochondrial and hemoglobin percentages, with only rare extreme outliers.
+To reduce potential noise, cells were filtered at thresholds of less than 15% mitochondrial, less than 50% ribosomal, and less than 5% hemoglobin reads [18].
+Overall, these distributions indicate relatively clean data, suggesting that only minor filtering was required.
 <br>

 <div align="center">